Skin cells collected at Kansas City Zoo may prove vital to preserving endangered species

 “This is a sterile media, and it has preservatives so the cells stay alive,” Suedmeyer said.

-Skin samples, like the one Suedmeyer showed FOX4 News, could be the key.
+Skin samples, like the one Suedmeyer showed WDAF-TV, could be the key.

 For more than 30 years, Marlys Houck has served as curator at the Frozen Zoo.